zsparal/api-documentation/source/reference/reseller-api/endpoints/set-fees.rst

        * ``eu-cards`` or ``region_1`` for adjusting rates for Mastercard / VISA Intra EEA consumer cards for merchants within the EEA.
        * ``region_2`` for adjusting rates for other Mastercard / VISA cards. (default value when this parameter is omitted)

-       Fees for other cards such as American Express cannot be set via this API.

        **Only applicable to SOFORT Banking:**

        * ``retail``